 Harsha: @harshap69 (send memes)

 Our photography gear

-Harsha: Uses Canon 5D Mk III and is addicted to lightroom.
+Harsha: Uses Canon 5D Mk IV and is addicted to lightroom.
 Swears that it is often not the camera but the person behind the camera that matters.

 Prints and photographs